 - the additive is of appropriate food grade quality and is prepared and handled in the same way as a food ingredient.
 Food grade quality is achieved by compliance with the specifications as a whole and not merely with individual criteria in terms of safety.

-International Numbering System for food additives (INS): The INS (INS) is intended as a harmonized naming system for food additives as an alternative to the use of the specific name, which may be lengthy1.
+International Numbering System for food additives (INS) – The INS (INS) is intended as a harmonized naming system for food additives as an alternative to the use of the specific name, which may be lengthy.

 - Temporary MRL: Used by JECFA when a temporary ADI has been established and/or when it has been found necessary to provide time to generate and evaluate further data on the nature and quantitation of residues.
 In this summary temporary MRLs are expressed in terms of mg/kg tissue or mg/l milk.

 - MRL “not specified”: Available data on the identity and concentration of residues of the veterinary drug in animal tissues indicate a large margin of safety for consumption of residues in food when the drug is used according to good practice in the use of veterinary drugs.
 For that reason, and for the reasons stated in the individual evaluation, the Committee has concluded that the presence of drug residues in the named animal product does not present a health concern and that there is no need to specify a numerical MRL.